lindsey98/Grab-safety/README.md

 2.For model testing, please first import your testing dataset into [*safety_test.ipynb*](master/safety_test.ipynb) and extract corresponding features and save it to a dataframe, then import the model you have trained on the full training dataset.

+**Please change all the file directories to your own directories.**

 ## References

 *1. Lu, D.N.; Nguyen, D.N.; Nguyen, T.H.; Nguyen, H.N.
 Vehicle Mode and Driving Activity Detection Based